Towards a Unified View of Parameter-Efficient Transfer Learning: Experiments

 We have presented three composition functions in \S\ref{sec:unify}: simple addition (adapter), gated addition (prefix tuning) and scaled addition (LoRA).
 As it is unnatural to incorporate the exact gated addition into methods whose functional form does not use softmax, we examine the other two by ablating on LoRA and comparing with the proposed scaled parallel adapter (Scaled PA), we constrain modified representation to be FFN since it is generally more effective as shown in \textsection\ref{sec:exp-position}.

 Table~\ref{tab:composition} reports the results on XSum.
 We set $r$ as 512 for adapters and 102 for LoRA so that their tuned parameter sizes are the same.
-We tune $s$ on the dev set.
-We observe that LoRA with a tuned scaling factor ($s=4$) performs better than parallel adapter.
+We select $s$ based on the R-2 score on the dev set.
+We observe that LoRA ($s=4$) performs better than parallel adapter.
 However, the advantage disappears if we remove the scaling by setting $s=1$.
 Through plugging the composition function of LoRA into parallel adapter, the resulted Scaled PA improves the vanilla parallel adapter by 0.56 ROUGE-2 points.
 We also experiment with a learned scalar which does not give better results.
 Therefore, we conclude that \emph{the scaling composition function is better than the vanilla additive one while being easily applicable.}